Grapefruit Tonic Mocktail

 Directions

-Pour in the chilled tonic water and stir gently once or twice to integrate without killing carbonation.
+Fill the pitcher generously with ice.
+Slowly pour in the chilled tonic water and stir once or twice only to integrate while preserving carbonation.
+Over-agitation will flatten the drink and reduce its refreshing bite.

-Pour into ice-filled glasses and garnish with a twist of pink grapefruit peel.
+Pour into ice-filled glasses and garnish with pink grapefruit peel twists.
+Serve right away while the drink remains lively, bitter-leaning, and texturally fresh.

 *Notes